home | about us

 DIGGING IN (30 minutes)

 Paul is writing to the Philippians to encourage them by knowing there is nothing they can do to achieve salvation by their own works.
 Anyone who says so, Paul says, is evil.
-But to illustrate how much he believes this, he points out that if anyone had the right to boast about such things, it was him.
+But to illustrate how much he believes this, he points out that if anyone had the right to boast about such things, it is him.

-Read Philippians 3: 1-6
+Read Philippians 3:1-6

 Discussion Questions

+1. Why do you think Paul writes “finally” when he’s only about half way through his letter?
 (It was not uncommon to write like this, any more than it is for us to say, “one more thing” four times before we end a conversation.
 Finally just means “oh and one more thing.
 Paul says finally again in chapter four.)

+2. Who were the “dogs” Paul talks about in verse 2?
 (The dogs were the Judaizers, jews who thought that the old testament had to be honored in order to be a Christian.
 This meant that they forced would-be followers of Christ to be circumcised and obey other Jewish customs to convert the Christianity.
 Paul also calls these people "mutilators of the flesh.")

-(Paul is saying that Christians are the true circumcision, with circumcised hearts, who “put no confidence in the flesh,” but rely on jesus for their salvation)
+3. Who is Paul referring to when he says “we are the circumcision"?
+(Paul is saying that Christians are the true circumcision, with circumcised hearts, who “put no confidence in the flesh,” but rely on Jesus for their salvation.)

 Paul's Potential Pride

-He was circumcised on the 8th day…as any jew would’ve been
+He was circumcised on the 8th day, as any jew would’ve been

-He is a Hebrew of Hebrews…he’s a poster child of Judaism
+He is a Hebrew of Hebrews, he’s a poster child of Judaism

 For zeal, before he was Paul, he was Saul who persecuted the church and Christians as a jew

-For legalistic righteousness, he was faultless…he kept the letter of the law perfectly
+For legalistic righteousness, he was faultless.
+He kept the letter of the law perfectly

 If anyone had a right to brag about personal religious accomplishment, it’s Paul.
 And yet his tone changes in verse 7 dramatically, and he talks about how it is all meaningless

-Read Philippians 3: 7-9
+Read Philippians 3:7-9

 Here is Paul's point.
-It doesn’t matter how much time you spend each day reading the bible.
+It doesn’t matter how much time you spend each day reading the Bible.
 It doesn’t matter how many hours a week you spend at church.
 It doesn’t matter how many missions trips you go on or how much money you give to the church.
 People who take pride in religious accomplishments are modern-day judaizers, and Paul (and Jesus) would stand in sharp judgment against such merit systems.
 Listen to where Paul goes with this, and listen for the voice of Jesus in your conscience, urging you to change your value system.

 Discussion Questions

 2. What does Paul say he counts as loss in verse 7?
-(He counts “whatever” was to his profit as loss)
+(He counts “whatever” was to his profit as loss.)

-3. What does paul say he counts as loss in verse 8?
-(He counts “everything” and “all things” as loss)
+3. What does Paul say he counts as loss in verse 8?
+(He counts “everything” and “all things” as loss.)

 5. What makes us righteous according to verse 9? ("Righteous", as well as “faith”, seems to be possessed by Christ, not us.
 In other words, it is Christ’s righteousness that makes us righteousness.
 He is reinforcing that our salvation is from God, through Christ, and has very little to do with us.)

-Read Philippians 3: 10-16
+Read Philippians 3:10-16

 1. What do verses 10-11 mean to you, especially considering Paul’s circumstances?
+(Meant to stimulate discussion.)

 3. How does one "press on" as indicated by Paul?
+(The text makes it clear that knowing Christ is the only way to truly press on.)

 MAKING IT REAL (10 minutes)

 We can spend a lot of time and energy trying to do a lot of things.
 Perhaps we spend a lot of time checking things off our religious checklist.
-We are so involved in church that we don’t spend time with jesus.
+We are so involved in church that we don’t spend time with Jesus.
 We are so busy telling people they are sinners that we don’t love anyone.

 Workbook Activity (10 minutes)